Engrgit/Engrgit/README.md

 ### Hi, I'm Ibrahim 👋

 I'm an [Artificial Intelligence Engineer](https://docs.google.com/presentation/d/1UaaQuMQd2msDRlxLd7GH1EQkJZzcQxlcYOMyBRWk1wY/edit?usp=sharing).
-I enjoy developing robots and writing highly optimised computer programs.
+I also enjoy developing robots and writing highly optimised computer programs.
 I spend a lot of time innovating tech solutions for the African Market.

   * 🤝 I collaborate on ideas in computer vision and reinforcement learning.
   * ✨ I serve as a visioner at Gamol Studio, a game platform  for developing AI applications in Africa.